wazroth/portfolio/index.md

 ## Just curious?
 Start with these three (or four) things.

-Here's a sampling of some of my favorite work.
-Start here to get a sense of what it is I do.
+Here's a sampling of my work.
+Start here to get a sense of who I am and what I do in UX and systems.

 ### User research project: Aligning Discovery and the User Journey (2019-present)